 There has been some progress along these lines, but hardly enough to achieve international stability and security.
-U.S. leaders of both major political parties insist that the United States must remain the “indispensible nation” in the world, the global hegemon, even as they worry that China or some combination of rival nations will overtake the U.S. in the coming years.
+U.S. leaders of both major political parties insist that the United States must remain the “indispensable nation” in the world, the global hegemon, even as they worry that China or some combination of rival nations will overtake the U.S. in the coming years.
 The better option, arguably, is to work toward a more cooperative world order, building on progress made in international institution-building and law since World War II.

-This website takes the position that U.S. foreign policy needs to be reoriented toward diplomacy, cooperation, and economic fairness.
+This website takes the position that U.S. foreign policy needs to be reoriented toward peaceful diplomacy, cooperation, and economic fairness.
 It is critical of national aggression and great power domination, past and present, while understanding the difficult international contexts and the imperfect choices that policymakers face.

 The historical perspective of this website draws from a number of established academic schools of thought and fields of study, the three most important being the progressive “revisionist” school of diplomatic history, interdisciplinary peace and human rights studies, and international and global history.